Custom Board Game Box

 Two-Piece Telescope Boxes (Lid-and-Base Boxes) for Board Games

-Two-piece telescope boxes, also called lid-and-base boxes, are the standard choice for many full-size board games.
-We usually use this structure when the game includes a folded board, cards, rulebook, punchboards, miniatures, or a custom insert.
-It gives enough depth for multiple components and keeps the box shape stable during storage and transport.
+Two-piece telescope boxes, or lid-and-base boxes, are the standard for many full-size board games.
+They’re typically used for games with boards, cards, rulebooks, punchboards, miniatures, or custom inserts, offering enough depth and solid structure for storage and transport.

-This structure gives a large surface for box art and works well for strategy games, legacy games, Kickstarter editions, and retail board games with heavier contents.
-For a light card-only game, it may be more structured than the product really needs.
+This structure provides a large area for box art and suits strategy games, legacy games, Kickstarter editions, and heavier retail games.
+For simple card-only games, it may be more than necessary.

 Custom Tuck End & Hang Tab Boxes for Board Games & Card Games

-Tuck end boxes are usually the practical choice for card games, small expansions, travel games, and light component sets.
-They use less material, pack efficiently, and are easier to produce at lower unit cost than rigid boxes.
+Tuck end boxes are a practical choice for card games, small expansions, travel games, and light component sets.
+They use less material, pack efficiently, and are more cost-effective than rigid boxes.

-The weak point is always the flap and crease.
-If the board is too light, or the crease is not handled well, the tuck area starts wearing after repeated opening and closing.
-For card-heavy products, we also need to check deck height carefully.
-A few extra cards can make the box too tight very quickly.
+The weak point is the flap and crease.
+If the board is too light or poorly creased, the tuck area wears out with repeated use.
+For card-heavy products, deck height must be checked carefully, as even a few extra cards can make the box too tight.

 Magnetic Flip-Top Boxes for Board Games & Collector’s Editions